sepandhaghighi/art/SECURITY.md

 Please report security vulnerabilities by email to [info@ascii-art.site](mailto:info@ascii-art.site "info@ascii-art.site").

-If the security vulnerability is accepted, a dedicated bugfix release will be released as soon as possible (depending on the complexity of the fix).
+If the security vulnerability is accepted, a dedicated bugfix release will be issued as soon as possible (depending on the complexity of the fix).